data-apis/array-api/spec/API_specification/array_object.md

         For other device types which do have a stream, queue or similar synchronization mechanism, the most appropriate type to use for `stream` is not yet determined.
 E.g., for SYCL one may want to use an object containing an in-order `cl::sycl::queue`.
 This is allowed when libraries agree on such a convention, and may be standardized in a future version of this API standard.

+        Support for any `stream` value other than `None` is optional and up to each library in question.

         Device-specific notes:

         :::{admonition} CUDA